Severn Tunnel Junction railway station: Services

 The station is served by two main routes - Transport for Wales' Cheltenham Spa to Cardiff Central and Maesteg via Chepstow local service and Great Western Railway's Cardiff to Taunton via Bristol line.
-Both run hourly on weekdays & Saturdays, albeit with some two-hour gaps on the Chepstow line.
+Both run hourly on weekdays and Saturdays, albeit with some two-hour gaps on the Chepstow line.
 In the weekday peaks, certain Cardiff to Portsmouth Harbour services also stop here, whilst there is a daily train to Fishguard Harbour.
 CrossCountry also provides very limited services to/from Nottingham via Gloucester and Birmingham New Street.

 On Sundays, the Bristol to Cardiff service is once again hourly (and runs to/from Portsmouth) whist the Cheltenham service is two-hourly.

+In December 2022, the ORR approved Grand Union to commence a new service from Paddington to Carmarthen in partnership with Spanish rail operator Renfe, for which a fleet of new bi-mode trains will be used.
+The new service is scheduled to commence in December 2024.
+The service will call at Bristol Parkway, Severn Tunnel Junction, Newport, Cardiff Central, Gowerton and Llanelli en-route to Carmarthen, and will provide Severn Tunnel Junction with direct trains to London, which currently do not call.
+In December 2024, following FirstGroup's acquisition of Grand Union Trains, it was announced the proposed London Paddington to Carmarthen service would be operated by Lumo.

 Marshalling yard

 Severn Tunnel Junction Yard was a major marshalling yard for the Great Western Railway in South Wales and the largest on the railway.
 It was built initially to support domestic coal traffic from the South Wales coalfield to either the Midlands, via the Gloucester line, or else to the Royal Navy dockyards of the south coast, through the tunnel.
 In later years the yard expanded as a freight classification yard and hump shunting was added.
 A wagon repair workshop was also built alongside.
 During the early modernisation era of British Railways in the 1950s the yard expanded.
 In the 1970s under British Rail though, rail freight moved from wagon load freight, requiring marshalling, to containerisation.
 As the yard had poor road access, container facilities for the area were built at Newport instead and the yard began to decline in importance.
 Coal was also worked by block trains directly from the colliery to the power station and no longer required marshalling.
 The yard closed completely in the mid-1980s.
-This is often explained as being due to the Miners' Strike and the closure of deep coal in South Wales, but in fact the decline in small-unit freight was much more important.
+This is often explained as being due to the Miners' Strike and the closure of deep coal in South Wales, but in fact the decline in small-unit freight was much more significant.

 In its heyday, the engine shed employed large numbers of railwaymen, which in turn encouraged the growth of the adjoining village of Rogiet.
 The first estate houses in Rogiet were owned by the railway and were only rented to railwaymen.